 Why get a Direct Entry Nursing Master's degree?

 Whether you’re looking for a change or to advance your career, our Direct Entry Master of Nursing (DEMN) program will help you pursue advanced-practice nursing qualifications without a prior bachelor’s or graduate degree in the field.
-This program offers the clinical nurse leader (CNL) track, which will prepare you for clinical leadership roles, giving you the ability to manage and solve complex patient problems in a range of healthcare settings.
+This program will prepare you for a career as a Registered Nurse providing direct patient care and the ability to manage and solve complex patient problems in a range of healthcare settings.
 You’ll work directly with clinicians to help manage the delivery of patient care, including the development and implementation of treatment plans and the evaluation of their success.
+This program offers the clinical nurse leader (CNL) track, which will also prepare you for clinical leadership roles in your new career.

 Why choose UNH's Direct Entry Master's in Nursing program?